TerraMax: Other autonomous projects

 Oshkosh is also involved in a number of other autonomous vehicle projects in conjunction with partners that include TARDEC, Lockheed Martin, Robotic Research, and DCS.

 In 2016, Oshkosh PLS vehicles took part in the Autonomous Ground Resupply Programme.
 Under the programme, the vehicles were expected to demonstrate the carrying of cargo from the point of embarkation to a forward-operating base (FOB) and then to a patrol base.

 On 27 June 2018, as part of the Expedient Leader Follower (ExLF) programme, Oshkosh received USD49 million to integrate its autonomous technology onto PLS vehicles.
 The TARDEC-led programme was awarded through an Other Transaction Authority (OTA) contract and is intended to facilitate the transition to an official Program of Record.
 The programme is expected to last until the end of its contract term in March 2021.

-Ten vehicles will be integrated with autonomous technology and will undergo government qualification and safety testing in early 2019.
-In early 2019 there will be another integration on 60 vehicles which will then be sent for the operational technical demonstration (OTD), which will be in early 2020.
+In early 2019, a fleet of ten vehicles was outfitted with autonomous technology and subjected to government qualification and safety evaluations.
+This initial phase was succeeded by the integration of autonomous technology into an additional sixty vehicles, which were then slated for participation in an Operational Technical Demonstration (OTD) in early 2020.

 Oshkosh began integrating an initial 10 autonomy kits upon the award for the engineering test, verification, validation, and ATEC Safety Release, and will integrate another 60 kits for fiscal year 2019 for OTDs.
 The OTDs will occur in the second quarter of fiscal year 2020.
 The contract holds an option to procure up to 150 autonomy kits.